When you hear the name Mimosa, you may picture yourself lounging beside the pool with the famous champagne and orange juice cocktail in your hand.

-Alternatively, you can provide the Mimosa plant with some of the essential macronutrients it needs at different stages of its growth.
-You can start off by applying above-average levels of nitrogen in the vegetative stage followed by high levels of phosphorus and potassium when in the flowering stage to help maximize the terpene content.
+Alternatively, you can provide the Mimosa plant with some of the essential nutrients it needs at different stages of its growth.
+You can start off by applying above-average levels of nitrogen in the vegetative stage.
+Follow this by adding high levels of phosphorus and potassium in the flowering stage to help maximize terpene content.

 You can further enhance Mimosa’s citrusy orange flavor after harvesting by curing the buds.
 To do this, start off by drying the buds, either by hanging them upside down or placing them on a drying rack for seven to ten days.
 The buds need to be completely dry so that they don’t develop mold during the next stage of the curing process.

-When the buds are completely dry, place them in an airtight container such as a wide-mouthed mason jar, sealing the lid tightly before storing them in a cool dry place, e.g. a closet.
+When the buds are completely dry, place them in an airtight container such as a wide-mouthed mason jar.
+Seal the lid tightly before storing them in a cool dry place, e.g. a closet.

-During the first week of the curing process, you will need to open the lids at least three times a day for five to ten minutes to allow any moisture to escape and the buds to breathe.
+During the first week of curing, you will need to open the lids at least three times a day for five to ten minutes.
+Doing this will allow any moisture to escape and let the buds breathe.
 After the first week, you will only have to do this a few times during the week to prevent any mold from forming.